 Daily Active Users (DAU)

-Daily Active Users is a key metric for understanding the short-term and immediate impact of your iOS application.
-It shows the number of unique users who actively engage with your app each day, offering a real-time view of user activity.
+Daily Active Users, commonly referred to as DAU, is an important metric for measuring the short-term impact of your iOS application.
+It represents the number of unique users who engage with your app each day and provides a real-time snapshot of user activity.

-Tracking DAU helps measure app popularity and uncover usage patterns.
-According to a 2025 report by Business of Apps, around 16% of active users open apps daily, with the news and magazines category leading at 32%.
-A rising DAU indicates growing engagement, while a decline may highlight issues related to user experience, feature relevance, or marketing effectiveness.
+Monitoring DAU helps you understand app popularity and identify usage trends.
+According to a 2025 report by Business of Apps, approximately 16 percent of active users open apps daily, with the news and magazines category reaching around 32 percent.
+An increasing DAU suggests rising engagement, while a decline may indicate issues related to user experience, feature relevance, or marketing performance.

 Monthly Active Users (MAU)